YipinXiong/vue-notes/vue_notes.md

-comfirm (yes or no, dialog in browser provided by javascript)
+`window.confirm` (yes or no, dialog in browser provided by javascript)

-You can use $refs to get some DOMs; however, if you make some changes, you will only get changes once.
+You can use `$refs` to get some DOMs; however, if you make some changes, you will only get changes once.
 Because `Vue` instance will hold a template that will be used whenever the `vue` instance re-renders.